 - The voluntariness of the defendant’s custodial status;

-Was the defendant under arrest when he consented to a search or was he free to leave.
+Was the person arrested when he consented to a search?
+Or was he or she free to leave?

 - The presence of coercive police procedures;

-Did the suspect consent at gunpoint?
-Was the suspect in handcuffs when he consented?
+Did the person consent at gunpoint?
+Or was he in handcuffs when he consented?

 - The extent and level of the defendant’s cooperation with police;

-- The defendant’s awareness of his right to refuse consent;
+- The person’s awareness of his right to refuse consent;

-Does the suspect have advanced degrees in law, science, or medicine?
+Does the person have advanced degrees in law, science, or medicine?
 Or does the suspect have a humble background?

-- The defendant’s belief that no incriminating evidence will be found.
+- The person’s belief that no incriminating evidence will be found.

-Sometimes suspect agree to a search believing that police will never find incriminating evidence.
+Sometimes a person agrees to a search believing police will find nothing incriminating.
 [Note: If there are illegal items in a location or place, then a suspect should never consent to a search.
 In this scenario–the suspect is better off declining to consent to a search and forcing the officer to develop probable cause and obtain a warrant.]

-In short, if a suspect voluntarily consented, then the search is legit.
-If not, then the evidence will be excluded at trial unless the government can find another reason to admit the evidence.
-Utah v.
-Strieff, 136 S.Ct.
-2056, 2061 (2016).
+In brief, if a suspect voluntarily consented, then the search is legit.
+If not, then courts will exclude the evidence unless the government can find another reason to admit the evidence.
 Other exceptions that may apply include the independent source doctrine, the inevitable discovery doctrine, or the attenuation of the taint doctrine.
-See id.
-I will discuss these other exceptions in a different blog post.

 Consent searches are a powerful law-enforcement tool police use to investigate crimes.
 These searches give police wide latitude to search a person, place, or thing without either probable cause or a warrant.
 For this reason, it is generally not a good idea to consent to a search without first speaking with an attorney.
 It is also important for citizens to be aware of their rights so they can invoke them if they are ever in this situation.